Skip to main content

 Business Considerations

-Multimodal foundation models represent a fundamental shift toward AI systems that perceive and reason about the world more like humans do.
-We're moving from narrow, specialized AI tools to general-purpose cognitive assistants that can understand and generate content across any modality.
+Multimodal foundation models represent a significant shift toward AI systems that perceive and reason about the world more like humans do, though we're likely still years or decades from true human-level multimodal understanding.
+We're moving from narrow, specialized AI tools toward more general-purpose cognitive assistants that can understand and generate content across many modalities, even if they still have significant blind spots.

-- Healthcare: Diagnostic and treatment tools that combine multiple types of medical data
+• Healthcare: Diagnostic and treatment tools that combine multiple types of medical data, though regulatory approval and validation remain major hurdles

-- Scientific Research: Tools that can analyze complex, multimodal scientific data
+• Scientific Research: Tools that can analyze complex, multimodal scientific data, though domain expertise is still critical for interpretation

 The screenshot-to-code experiment that started my journey now seems quaint compared to what's possible today.
 We're building AI systems that can see a product sketch and generate a business plan, analyze a medical image and explain the diagnosis in plain language, or watch a video and create interactive educational content.

-Multimodal foundation models aren't just an incremental improvement in AI capabilities—they're a fundamental breakthrough in how machines perceive and understand the world.
-By learning to reason across text, images, audio, and video, these systems are approaching something closer to human-like intelligence.
+Multimodal foundation models represent a significant advance in how machines perceive and understand the world.
+By learning to reason across text, images, audio, and video, these systems are approaching something closer to human-like intelligence, though I think we're still decades away from truly matching human multimodal understanding.

-The challenges are significant—computational requirements, ethical considerations, integration complexity—but the potential is revolutionary.
-We're building AI systems that can truly understand the rich, multimodal nature of human communication and experience.
+The challenges are significant.
+Computational requirements, ethical considerations, and integration complexity all pose real barriers to adoption.
+But the potential is substantial.
+We're building AI systems that can understand much of the rich, multimodal nature of human communication and experience, even if they still stumble on edge cases that humans handle effortlessly.

 As these capabilities mature and become more accessible, they'll transform how we interact with information, create content, solve problems, and augment human capabilities.
 The future belongs to those who learn to effectively collaborate with AI systems that see, hear, and understand the world as richly as we do.

-The question isn't whether multimodal AI will reshape technology—it's how quickly we can adapt to leverage its transformative potential.
+The question isn't whether multimodal AI will reshape technology, but rather how quickly we can adapt to use its considerable potential while managing its limitations.

 Further Reading: